 The Move Forward Housing Stability Program is our comprehensive program designed for those who are wanting to move from homelessness to housing stability.
-Our program includes a stay in our Residential Shelter where you will receive wrap-around services, therapy, case management and support to address your critical needs.
-We also offer a group living and independent living program as the next steps toward housing stability that is still supported by our team.
+Our program includes a stay in our Step 1 Residential Shelter where you will receive wrap-around services, therapy, case management and support to address your critical needs.
+We also offer Step 2 group living and Step 3 independent living program as the next steps toward housing stability that is still supported by our team.
 The goal is that every graduate of the Move Forward program is able to live independently and self-sufficiently outside of Serve City.

 The Serve City Residential Shelter is a homeless shelter designed for those who are wishing to end the cycle of homelessness and move forward into housing stability and independence.

 Serve City is a low-barrier shelter with minimal requirements for service however proof of residence in Butler County and some form of identification is required during intake and a clean sex-offender record.
 Other rules and requirements will be shared at the intake.

 Neighbors can stay at the Shelter for between 90 and 180 days depending on need.

 Support services are offered to all residents and guests on-site including showers, laundry, 3 meals a day, connections to local resources, and obtaining personal documentation just to name a few.